grosjo/fts-xapian/README.md

 language "en" {
         default = yes
 }
-// Note : the 'language' settings is set mandatory by dovecot but has totally NO impact on FTS Xapian module
+*// Note : the 'language' settings is set mandatory by dovecot but has totally NO impact on FTS Xapian module*

 fts xapian {
-// Note : All variables are optional
+*// Note : All variables are optional*
         verbose = 1
         maxthreads=4
         lowmemory = 500
         partial = 4
 }
+(...)

 ```